 NCAA Initial Eligibility Guidelines for Potential Student-Athletes

 What is the NCAA Eligibility Center?
-The NCAA Eligibility Center is an organization that works with the NCAA to determine a student’s eligibility for athletics participation in his first year of college enrollment.
+The NCAA Eligibility Center is an organization that works with the NCAA to determine a student’s eligibility for athletic participation in his first year of college enrollment.
 Students who want to participate in Division I or II college athletics during their first year of enrollment must register with the Eligibility Center.
-Feel free to visit the NCAA Eligibility Center’s website at www.eligibilitycenter.org for more information.
+You may visit the NCAA Eligibility Center’s website at www.eligibilitycenter.org for more information.

 The NCAA staff follows NCAA bylaws and regulations in analyzing and processing a student’s high school academic records, ACT or SAT scores, and key information about amateurism participation to determine the student’s initial eligibility.